 Midwifery education is a synthesis drawing upon the student’s maturity and willingness to take active responsibility for their learning and the faculty’s experience and knowledge of the profession.
-While learning styles of students may vary, mutual respect between students and faculty solidifies the midwifery educational process at NYU Meyers.
-Nurse-Midwifery is a blending of science balanced by art, the learning of theory is simultaneously reinforced by practical hands-on application and experience.
+While the learning styles of students may vary, mutual respect between students and faculty solidifies the midwifery educational process at NYU Meyers.
+Nurse-Midwifery is a blending of science balanced with art, the learning of theory is simultaneously reinforced by practical hands-on application and experience.
 In the end, students are maturated not merely with knowledge of midwifery but experience in its practical, clinical application.

 The NYU Meyers midwifery program faculty and staff stand in solidarity with our BIPOC and LGBTQ+ students.
 We are committed to supporting student success and are actively developing strategies to ensure a positive experience with the ultimate goal of diversifying the profession of midwifery.
 Prospective and current students, faculty, and staff are encouraged to visit the website of the Office of Global Inclusion, Diversity, and Strategic Innovation to stay abreast of events and resources available to the entire NYU community.
-If you have any questions or concerns as it relates to diversity and inclusion or anti-racism work within the midwifery program, please contact Susan Altman, Program Director.
+If you have any questions or concerns as it relates to diversity and inclusion or anti-racism work within the midwifery program, please contact Sascha James-Conterelli, Program Director.

-The NYU Meyers Midwifery Program prepares students to be eligible for the Certification
+The NYU Meyers Midwifery Program prepares students to be eligible for the

-Examination of the American Midwifery Certification Board (AMCB).
+Certification Examination of the American Midwifery Certification Board (AMCB).

 Midwifery Certification Pass Rates:

-May 2017 graduates: 100%
+May 2021 graduates: 100%

-May 2018 graduates: 100%
+May 2022 graduates: 100%

-The NYU Meyers Midwifery Program three-year (2017-2019) cumulative pass rate within twelve
+The NYU Meyers Midwifery Program's three-year (2021-2023) cumulative pass rate

-months of graduation is 94%.
+within twelve months of graduation is 100%.

 Graduation data ***:

-Over the last 3 years (2017-2019), we received approximately 15-20 applications/year with 10-15 /year accepted for the available positions.
+Over the last 3 years (2020-2022), we received approximately 15-20 applications/year

-2017: Number of MS graduates: 10 (10 Part-time)
+2020: Number of MS graduates: 7 (7 Part-time)

-2018: Number of MS graduates: 9 (9 Part-time)
+2021: Number of MS graduates: 5 (5 Part-time)

-*** There were no Advanced Certificate Graduates 2017-2019.
+*** There were no Advanced Certificate Graduates in 2020.